-This can be frustrating as it might be necessary to insert more than just a background image on a web page.
-For example, one might wish to add a website logo to the header and footer.
+This can be aggravating because it may be necessary to insert more than just a background image on a web page.
+For example, one might want to include a website logo in the header and footer.

-One solution is to add images into the site’s theme HTML file.
-While inserting images on a website using HTML does require some basic HTML knowledge, beginners can still follow along as it’s not a complicated process.
+One option is to include images in the site’s theme HTML file.
+While inserting images on a website using HTML in WordPress does require some basic HTML knowledge, beginners can still follow along because the process is not difficult.

-This article will show how to insert an image in HTML into your website without hassle.
-We will be breaking the tutorial down into six steps with detailed explanations and easy-to-follow procedures.
+This article will show you how to easily insert an image in HTML into your website.
+We will divide the tutorial into six steps, each with detailed explanations and easy-to-follow procedures.

 There are three ways to upload and insert images in an HTML document: via an FTP client like FileZilla, via hPanel’s file manager, and through the WordPress dashboard.
 For this tutorial, we will be using the second option.

 We will also break down the image HTML code and explain the attributes needed to insert an image on your site.
 All the HTML tags and syntax mentioned below are included in our HTML Cheat Sheet as well.